ggeerraarrdd/eevveerryyddaayy/README.md

 If you need to modify your project settings after initialization:

-* The upcoming feature will support configuration updates through `every_update.ipynb`.
+* The upcoming feature will support configuration updates through `update.ipynb` in the `settings` directory.
 * This will allow you to change project settings without starting from scratch.
 * Currently, some settings like Index Table structure can only be set during initialization.